k0sa7a/wordsmith-prototype/README.md

+# WordSmith
-#A small Ruby project for a word game
+This is a small Ruby project for a word game

 The aim is to write the longest possible valid English word with the letters provided.